-- We expect near 6-9% returns for the S&P 500 Index in 2017, commensurate with expected earnings gains, though seasonal factors and policy risk may lead to higher near-term volatility. - We maintain our preference for cyclical sectors as the U.S. economic expansion continues. - Growth outperformance may begin to moderate over the balance of 2017, with the financials and energy sectors being key to a potential value rebound. - Expected gradual Federal Reserve (Fed) rate hikes and moderate economic growth are supportive of bonds near term, though rising interest rates may be a headwind longer term as growth and inflation expectations rise.
-Balance sheet normalization isn't likely to be impactful to Treasury or Mortgage-Backed Securities (MBS) prices in the near-term, but is worth monitoring over time. - For fixed income allocations, we emphasize a blend of high-quality intermediate bonds and a small allocation to less interest rate-sensitive sectors, such as bank loans or high-yield bonds, for suitable investors. - From a technical perspective, the S&P 500 price continues to operate above its 200day moving average, increasing the likelihood of a sustained long-term bullish trend.
+- In the near term, stocks may be more susceptible to policy risks, central bank disruption, or geopolitical tensions.
+Still, we expect further S&P 500 Index gains over the next year, supported by expected earnings gains on better economic growth and resilient corporate profit margins. - Growth outperformance may begin to moderate over the balance of 2017, with the financials and energy sectors acting as keys to a potential value rebound. - Expected gradual Federal Reserve (Fed) rate hikes and moderate economic growth are supportive of bonds near term, though rising interest rates may be a headwind longer term. - Balance sheet normalization isn't likely to impact Treasuries or mortgage-backed securities (MBS) prices near term but is worth monitoring over time. - For fixed income allocations, we emphasize a blend of high-quality intermediate bonds and a small allocation to less interest-rate-sensitive sectors, such as bank loans or high-yield bonds, for suitable investors. - From a technical perspective, the S&P 500 price continues to operate above its 200-day moving average, increasing the likelihood of a sustained long-term bullish trend.

 BROAD ASSET CLASS VIEWS

-LPL Financial Research's views on stocks, bonds, cash, and alternatives are illustrated below.
+LPL Research's s views on stoo Negative cks, bonds, cash, and Negative/Neutral alternatives a are illustrated below.
+Positive

+Stocks Bonds Alternatives 0 =

+Cash $\ddot{\circ}$